 There were great case studies on websites affected by different Google link, content updates or Core updates

 Often times there are SEO Tool showcase sessions instructional too to the point that they all contained an element of case study and taught us not only how to use the tool, but what aspects of competitor analysis to focus on and what data to extrapolate to help draw conclusions on actions.

 The organizers make it very clear from the beginning to keep some of the content quiet and refrain from letting some of the sensitive stuff out: the names of the companies used through the case studies, details on the blackhat tactics or methodology mentioned by the presenters.

 They try to keep the uniqueness of the content to the attendees and due to this atmosphere of exclusivity, everyone seems to be more prone to give you their best tips and tricks both through the sessions and outside, during coffee, drinks or other networking times.

 The networking and the ‘linktonics’

 ‘Congreso SEO’ is a highly recommendable SEO event, which I thoroughly enjoyed and would not hesitate to recommend.
-Whether you work for an agency or work in-house, or a small enterprise enviroment or for a international organisation, if you speak and understand Spanish and want the best of an SEO event in Spain, this is the place to go/
+Whether you work for an agency or work in-house, or a small enterprise environment or for an international organisation, if you speak and understand Spanish and want the best of an SEO event in Spain, this is the place to go.